microsoft/fast/packages/fast-form-generator-react/README.md

 />
 ```

 **componentMappingToPropertyNames** - There are special components that can be mapped to property names so that they are used.
-An example would be `alignHorizontal`, you can map them to one or more different property names so if your component has a property `alignHorizontalSpacingForTitle` and `alignHorizontalSpacingForImage`:
+An example would be `alignHorizontal` which when mapped will show alignment controls instead of a select dropdown.
+You can map them to one or more different property names so if your component has a property `alignHorizontalSpacingForTitle` and `alignHorizontalSpacingForImage`:

 ```jsx
 import Form from "@microsoft/fast-form-generator-react";